saucelabs/sauce-docs/docs/visual-testing.md

 ## Integrations

-Sauce Labs Visual provides integrations with different kind of frameworks:
+Sauce Visual provides integrations with different kind of frameworks:

 - **E2E Testing** allows to navigate a website and capture snapshots anytime this is needed.
 - **Component Testing** allows to test extensively all your components.